Ofori-Atta releases 4 major statutory payments to MPs after ‘Ken Must Go’ protest

-Days after a group of New Patriotic Party, NPP, Members of Parliament openly demanded the removal of Finance Minister Ken Ofori-Atta and Minister of State at the Ministry, Charles Adu Boahen from office, it has emerged that four major statutory payments have been released.
+Days after a group of New Patriotic Party Members of Parliament openly demanded the removal of Finance Minister Ken Ofori-Atta and Minister of State at the Ministry, Charles Adu Boahen from office, it has emerged that four major statutory payments have been released.

-The payments were confirmed by Charles Adomako-Mensah, NPP-MP for Afigya Kwabre North Constituency in the Ashanti Region.
+The payments were confirmed by Charles Adomako-Mensah, NDC-MP for Afigya Kwabre North Constituency in the Ashanti Region.

 He was answering a question by the host of Good Morning Ghana on Metro TV, Randy Abbey on developments after their October 25 demand via a press conference at the precincts of Parliament.